Kasshabog Lake: Hydrology

 The volume of water in MacDonald Bay flushes itself about twice during the year, while the rest of the lake flushes only about once a year.

 Kasshabog Lake has soft, slightly acidic water with a moderately low amount of apparent colour.
 The hardness, alkalinity, and conductivity levels indicate the lake is well mixed.
 Thermal stratification (temperature layers) were found in almost all the bays and monitoring stations.
 Water clarity was moderately good throughout the lake, and the secchi disk results indicate the lake is mesotrophic, or moderately enriched.

 Dissolved oxygen distribution throughout the lake showed a gradual decline with increasing depth, probably due to the decomposition of organic matter in the bottom waters.
 No significant accumulations of nutrients in the bottom waters was found at any of the monitoring stations.

 The density and composition of the phytoplankton (microscopic water plants) indicated an "unenriched" lake condition.
-The density and composition of the zookplankton (microscopic animals) indicated "moderately enriched" lake conditions.
+The density and composition of the zooplankton (microscopic animals) indicated "moderately enriched" lake conditions.